IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US12 - Register payment info**

-As an agency I must enter data to which the funds of any purchase will arrive.
+As a car retailer I must enter data to which the funds of any purchase will arrive.
 So that the funds reach the desired account.

 **Validation:**

-When the agency is accepted by the super-admin, they will have to add their bank account information.
-So that the payments are from the client to the agency, with the only intermediary the API that might be used (example: Stripe)

-1. V121 Agency submits bank account details.
+- V121 Agency submits bank account details.
     - CR - Car Retailers
-2. V122 Save encrypted data in the database.
+- V122 Save encrypted data in the database.
     - CR - Car Retailers
     - DB - Data Base